Starting Your Commercial Pilot Training

 • at least 100 hours as pilot-in-command (PIC), including:

-• at least fifty (50) hours in airplanes
+• at least 50 hours in airplanes

-• at least fifty (50) hours of cross-country1, including:
+• at least 50 hours of cross-country1, including:

-2 The FAA defines the term "Technically advanced airplane (TAA)" as an airplane that is equipped with an electronically advanced avionics system.
+2 The FAA defines the term "Technically Advanced Airplane (TAA)" as an airplane that is equipped with an electronically advanced avionics system.

 3 Time spent performing duties of PIC with an authorized instructor on board may fulfill this requirement.
 Source: [1] FAA duties of PIC Kuhn [2] FAA 2016 Grannis Solo